What is a Pre-Action Protocol (PAP) Letter?

 Can You Write a PAP Letter Yourself?

-Technically yes—but we don’t recommend it unless you have legal experience.
+Technically yes — but we don't recommend it unless you have legal experience.
 A poorly written PAP could harm your credibility and reduce your chances of success.
 It's best to seek help from a qualified solicitor.
-We offer a quick refusal review + PAP drafting service.
+We offer a quick refusal review and PAP drafting service.
 Schedule a 15-minute free consultation with one of our lawyers.

 What Happens After You Send a PAP Letter?

-- The Home Office has 14 days to respond
+The Home Office has 14 days to respond.
+They may:

 - Uphold the original decision